semaphoreci/book-monorepo-cicd/chapters/04-continous-integration-microservices.md

 In this section, we’ll set up a monorepo pipeline.
 We’ll use the [semaphore-demo-monorepo](https://github.com/semaphoreci-demos/semaphore-demo-monorepo) project as a starting point, but you can adapt these steps to any CI/CD workflow on Semaphore.

-To follow this guide, you’ll need:

--   A GitHub account.
--   A [Semaphore](https://semaphoreci.com) account.
-Click on **Sign up with GitHub** to a free trial or open source account.

 Go ahead and fork the repository:

 _[https://github.com/semaphoreci-demos/semaphore-demo-monorepo](https://github.com/semaphoreci-demos/semaphore-demo-monorepo)_